At Walk in My Shoes (WIMS), we have community guidelines in place for our social media spaces.

 When helping you with your queries or responding to comments, our team may ask you to send us a private message by email or through a social media platform.
 This is to protect privacy and ensure we can identify how we can best help you.

 WIMS is not a mental health service and we do not provide crisis support across our social media channels.
-However, we share information about support services, including crisis support, on our social media channels.
-If you are in need of crisis support or information about mental health services, you can find out more about the SPMHS Support and Information Line here or call its team on +353 1 249 3333.
-If you need immediate help for your mental health, you can find contact details for crisis supports and services here.
+However, we may use our social media channels to share information about support services, including crisis support.
+If you are in need of information about mental health services, you can learn more about supports available here, including contact details for crisis supports and services.

 Complaints